mhurley100/Machine-Learning-Statistics-Tasks/README.md

 - Simulate using Numpy demonstrating STDEV.S is the better option for a population when performed on a sample
 - Analyse the result

-## Task 4:
+## Task 4:  Use scikit learn to apply KNN to the Iris data set

 Use scikit-learn to apply k Nearest Neighbours clustering to Fisher’s famous Iris data set.
 You will easily obtain a copy of the data set online.
 Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.

 #### Task objectives: